1979 Llanelli Borough Council election

 An election to Llanelli Borough Council was held in May 1979.
 It was preceded by the 1976 election and followed by the 1983 election.
-On the same day there was a UK General Election and were elections to the other local authorities and community councils in Wales.
-The leader of the council was again Michael Willis Gimblett, who had held the seat from the previous election.
+On the same day there was a UK general election and were elections to the other district local authorities and community councils in Wales.
+The leader of the council was again Michael Willis Gimblett, who had held the role from the previous election.